 How To Be a Smart Health Care Consumer

 While we do everything we can at KIG to work with insurance carriers to keep the cost of your health insurance down, we encourage you to do your part, too.
-Throw us a bone here!
+Come on, throw us a bone here!

 There are steps you can take to save on out-of-pocket costs, but there are also ways you can reduce the cost to your company’s insurance plan, which — whether you know it or not — saves you money in the long run.
 After all, if an insurance company raises the cost of the group plan, the increase will most likely get passed on to you in the form of a higher deductible or copay.